Reformated/cryptol-course/labs/Language/Basics.md

 Now we get two error messages.
 One is complaining about the input type, the other about the output type.

-**EXERCISE**: Just like in the previous section, you're now being asked to fill in *any valid monomorphic* type for each of the functions below.
+**EXERCISE**: Just like in the previous section, where you filled in value types, you're now being asked to fill in *any valid monomorphic* type for each of the functions below.
 Some will have multiple correct answers.
 Once done, reload this file to check that you've gotten them correct.